Let’s take a quick step back into 1980.

 Sending customers quality post-sale content, emails, event invites, and time-based initiatives can directly contribute to an upsell or cross-sell.
 But don’t rush things though – you’re looking to engaged potentially lifelong customers here.

 Amazon’s retention lifecycle emails are a great way to bookmark recent purchases.
 By providing a channel for feedback, the company helps improve it’s customer experience via valuable feedback and cultivates great user-generated content too.
-Product reviews naturally brings uses back into a purchasing mindset and nearer to their shopping cart to fulfil such thinking.
+Product reviews naturally brings users back into a purchasing mindset and nearer to their shopping cart to fulfil such thinking.

 Ah, the reward stage.
 If your growth automation campaign is a success, customers will arrive with a smile on their face and good will in their hearts.
 Referral ROI is huge, as these users are in the market for reselling but are active and able to refer their most likely friends.
 And everyone loves to be the one who introduces their friend to something great.